Diegolusberg/android-guidelines/project_and_code_guidelines.md

 * `@SuppressWarnings`: The @SuppressWarnings annotation should only be used under circumstances where it is impossible to eliminate a warning.
 If a warning passes this "impossible to eliminate" test, the @SuppressWarnings annotation must be used, so as to ensure that all warnings reflect actual problems in the code.

-More information about annotations guidelines can be found [here](http://source.android.com/source/code-style.html#use-standard-java-annotations).
+More information about annotation guidelines can be found [here](http://source.android.com/source/code-style.html#use-standard-java-annotations).

 ### 2.2.7 Limit variable scope

 _The scope of local variables should be kept to a minimum (Effective Java Item 29).
 By doing so, you increase the readability and maintainability of your code and reduce the likelihood of error.
 Each variable should be declared in the innermost block that encloses all uses of the variable._

 _Local variables should be declared at the point they are first used.
 Nearly every local variable declaration should contain an initializer.
 If you don't yet have enough information to initialize a variable sensibly, you should postpone the declaration until you do._ - ([Android code style guidelines](https://source.android.com/source/code-style.html#limit-variable-scope))

 ### 2.2.8 Order import statements

 If you are using an IDE such as Android Studio, you don't have to worry about this because your IDE is already obeying these rules.
 If not, have a look below.